microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-get-mailboxsettings.md

 When you get a user's preferred time zone, the time zone is returned in the format that it was set up.
 If you want that time zone to be in a specific format (Windows or IANA), you can first [update the preferred time zone in that format as a mailbox setting](user-update-mailboxsettings.md).
 Subsequently you will be able to get the time zone in that format.
 Alternatively, you can manage the format conversion separately in your app.

-Date and time formats are preferred settings a user can set up using the Outlook Web App.
-We support [Short date format](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#ShortDate) and [Short time formats](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#ShortTime).
+Date and time formats are preferred settings a user can set up using Outlook on the web.
+[Short date](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#ShortDate) and [Short time](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#ShortTime) formats are supported.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).